ferama/rospo/README.md

 1. open a socket on the local machine listening on port 8000 that forwards all the traffic to the service listening on port 8000 on the `remote_server_address` machine
 2. open a socket on the local machine listening on port 9999 that forwards all the traffic to the service listening on port 9999 on the `remote_server_address` machinev
-3. open a socket on the removte machine listening on port 5000 that forwards all the traffic from remote machine to a local service (on the local machine) listening on port 5000
+3. open a socket on the remote machine listening on port 5000 that forwards all the traffic from remote machine to a local service (on the local machine) listening on port 5000

 But these are just an examples.
 Rospo can do a lot more.